bootchk/GimpFu-v3/readme.md

   Much existing documentation refers to 'PyGimp.'
   Usually you can just substitute 'GimpFu' for 'PyGimp'.

-GimpFu **is** the package that provides a mostly backward compatible API for writing Gimp Python plugins.
+GimpFu *is* the package that provides a simplfied API, mostly backward compatible, for writing Gimp Python plugins.

 An author can still write a Gimp 3 Python plugin, using only GI, without any modules from the GimpFu package.

-## Porting Gimp Python plugins from v2 to v3

-See the document in this repository: gimpfu/docs/pluginPortingGuide.txt

-# Python GI API documents
+## Python GI API documents

+At high levels, GimpFu is just Python.

+At low levels, GimpFu uses the Python GI API to access Gimp.
+So to develop GimpFu, you must understand the Python GI API to Gimp.
+Just as if you were writing a Python Gimp plugin without API.
+That is, you must understand how to use the Python GI API, because that is what GimpFu hides (i.e. automates.)

 It is better to read documents for the Python API than to read documents for the C API.
 Although with some mental energy you can read the C API and figure out the Python API.

-## GObject, Gio, GLib, but *not* Gimp 2.99 GI API docs
+### GObject, Gio, GLib, but *not* Gimp 2.99 GI API docs

 The best documentation about the GObject introspected Python API's of various projects is found at [PyGObject API Reference](https://lazka.github.io/pgi-docs/) Many other docs on the web (such as at the Gnome project?) are outdated, or for the C API.

+GimpFu, and most Python Gimp plugins, use these API's just a little.

-## Gimp 2.99 GI API docs
+### Gimp 2.99 GI API docs

 You should generate docs yourself for the GObject introspected Python API for GIMP.
 Since Gimp2.99 is a development branch, you should pull it often, and the API might change.